Skip to content

 Technology referenced in this chapter

 Geometry clipmaps.
 Introduced by Losasso and Hoppe at SIGGRAPH 2004 (paper), geometry clipmaps render terrain as concentric square rings centered on the camera.
 Each ring is twice the area of the previous one at half the vertex resolution.
-The total vertex count is constant: roughly N^2 * levels.
-With N=256 and 8 levels, that's ~500K vertices regardless of world size.
+The total vertex count is constant: roughly N2L.
+With N=256 and L=8 levels, that's 2562×8524,000 vertices regardless of world size.
 The CPU updates heightmap data for each ring as the camera moves.
 The vertex shader reads height from a texture and displaces the flat grid.
 See our landscape guide on geometry clipmaps and GPU Gems 2, Chapter 2.

 Geomorphing.
 The biggest visual artifact in terrain LOD is popping: vertices suddenly jump when a patch switches LOD level.
 Geomorphing eliminates this by blending vertex positions between LOD levels over a transition zone.
 Each vertex stores both its current-LOD height and its coarser-LOD height.
 A morph factor based on camera distance smoothly interpolates between them: morphedHeight = mix(fineLodHeight, coarseLodHeight, smoothstep(lodNear, lodFar, distance)).
 The transition zone is typically the outer 20% of each ring.
 At normal camera speeds, the transition is invisible.
 See geomorphing details.